horrorschau105/ACOtests/README.md

 # ACOtests
-I'm gonna try to write ACO in C#
-Ant Colony Optimisation
+Ant Colony Optimisation, one of the easier version.